higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ---

-## 7. Trading Flows & Integration with Orca
+## 7. Trading Flows & Integration with Meteora

 ### 7.1.
-Orca as the Chosen AMM
+Meteora as the Chosen AMM

-**Orca** is leveraged for its efficient, user‑friendly concentrated liquidity (CL) model on Solana.
-Through Orca, token‑to‑SOL swaps are executed rapidly, with built‑in mechanisms for fee collection and liquidity management.
+**Meteora** is leveraged for its efficient, user‑friendly concentrated liquidity (CL) model on Solana.
+Through Meteora, token‑to‑SOL swaps are executed rapidly, with built‑in mechanisms for fee collection and liquidity management.

 ### 7.2.
 Single‑Sided Liquidity Provision